adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 ![OpenShift Service Mesh](../../graphics/service-mesh-11.jpeg)

-Back on the Kiali Graph page and you will see red traffic from istio-ingressgateway as well as around 50% of requests are displayed as 5xx on the right side, HTTP Traffic.
+Back on the Kiali Graph page and you will see red traffic from istio-ingressgateway as requests are displayed as 5xx on the right side, HTTP Traffic.
-It may not be exactly 50% since some traffic is coming from the catalog and ingress gateway at the same time, but it will approach 50% over time.

 ![OpenShift Service Mesh](../../graphics/service-mesh-12.jpeg)